minjiechen/magnetchallenge/README.md

 5)	All data, models, and results will be released to public, after the winners are selected.
 6)	Our ultimate goal is to combine the best models from this competition to develop a "standard" datasheet model for each of the 10+5 materials.

+Criteria for code review: We hope the teams can convince us the developed method can "automatically" or "semi-automatically" produce an accurate and compact model for a new material without too much human interaction.

 ========================================================

 ## Self-reported pre-test results from 25 teams ranked based on 95-Prct-Error.